-These feelings and experiences can cause us to feel alienated from our work and alienated from our personal capacity to direct and lead our lives.
-When we feel disconnected from the work we do, when we no longer feel the purpose and value of what we are doing we can feel frustrated.
+These feelings and experiences can cause us to feel alienated from our work and disconnected from our personal capacity to direct, decide, and lead our lives.
+When we feel disconnected from the work we do, when we no longer feel a personal connection to our work, and when we do not feel the purpose and value of what we are doing, we can feel frustrated.
 This frustration can in turn exhaust us.
-Burnout is one example of the trajectory from disconnection to frustration to exhaustion.
-Job loss, layoffs and career transitions are equally frustrating experiences where we may feel hopeless or that we have little or no control over our lives.
-We do not feel that we are leading our lives.
+Increasing stress and burnout are two examples of the trajectory from disconnection to frustration to exhaustion.
+Job loss and career/life transitions are equally challenging experiences where we may feel that we have little or no control over our lives.
+We do not feel that we are personally leading our lives.

 Our internal compass - leading our lives with Inner Consent

-Inner Consent is one of the first areas we explore with clients.
-Through exploratory and compassionate conversation, we help clients to deepen both their awareness of and their perspective on what they are currently experiencing in their lives.
+Inner Consent is an important area to explore with clients, especially those experiencing the challenges of a career transition, those feeling disconnected from their work and careers, and those experiencing daily, unmanageable stress.
+Exploratory, reflective and compassionate conversation helps clients to deepen both their awareness of and their perspective on what they are currently experiencing in their lives.
 This supportive process opens-up possibilities for a client.
 Empowered by possibilities that resonate specifically with their lives, clients are able to identify and re-connect with those areas, both big or small, where they do experience Inner Consent.
 “I do lead my life in these areas…”

 Experiencing Inner Consent